Respect for Human Rights

 Work-Life Balance Initiatives

+NAGASE Group HR development programs consist of an organized combination of on-the-job and off-the-job training.
+On-the-job training lets employees experience real-world work in a variety of roles to gain new knowledge and skills.
+Off-thejob training also involves training and gaining skills through both formal lectures and self-directed learning.
 The NAGASE Group promotes on-the-job training, while at the same time ensuring employees are able to learn knowledge and skills for their continued growth.
-These programs include rank-specific for young staff, training for managers, and position-specific training to ensure staff have the necessary knowledge and skills to perform their work.
+These programs include rank-specific training for young staff, training for managers, and position-specific training to ensure staff have the necessary knowledge and skills to perform their work.

-We offer Group-wide human resources development programs based on rank, as well as improved headquarters-based training for overseas national staff designed to more fully deliver the NAGASE Group functions.
+We offer Group-wide HR development programs based on rank, as well as improved head office-based training for overseas national staff designed to more fully deliver the NAGASE Group functions.

 Our Major Policies